 If you have already decided to change your program, select your current level of study:

 If you are a student in the Honours Bachelor of Commerce program, you must declare your Business major by the start of third year.
-To declare your Business major, you need to connect with the Business department.
-Once you have selected a major and have met with your Business program advisor, Enrolment Services will be notified about the change and will make the change to your student record.
+To declare your Business major, you need to connect with the Faculty of Business.
+Once you select a major and have met with your Program Advisor, Enrolment Services will be notified about the change and will make the change to your student record.
 You will be notified via your Lakehead University email once the change has been completed.

 If you are a student in an Honours or Bachelor degree program with an Undecided major, you must declare your subject major by the end of year one.
 To declare your major, you must meet with an Enrolment Services Academic Advisor who will assist you in the program change process.
 If you are unsure about selecting a major, come in and meet with an advisor who can provide you with some suggestions on how to choose.